Ariana Fletcher Claps Back At “Evil” Comments Suggesting She Stuffed Her Face With Filler

 The internet is such a evil place.
 All people do is talk bad about other people.
 So sad… bank account showing like a MF.

 The model, who was recently called as a witness in the case involving her son’s dad G Herbo, shared her final look after all of the backlash.
-HOw do YOU think her makeup came out?

 Comments